23 of the Best Types of Orchids to Grow as Houseplants

 Although blooms are long-lasting and often red, magenta, orange, or green, these may bear flowers in all colors of the spectrum except for black and cyan blue.

-When it comes to growing epidendrums, most prefer intermediate temperatures, while some prefer cool or warm conditions, depending on the species.
+Most epidendrums prefer intermediate temperatures, while others prefer cool or warm conditions, depending on the species.

 They require bright light, a humidity range of 50 to 80 percent, and should be allowed to dry out completely between waterings.